magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 parents!

-The Buddha taught that the objects of our senses are a trap – a trap of should be understood as something which harms us.
+The Buddha taught that the objects of our senses are a trap – a trap of *Māra.* *Māra* should be understood as something which harms us.
 The trap is something which binds us, the same as a snare.
-It’s a trap of , a hunter’s snare, and the hunter is .
+It’s a trap of *Māra’s*, a hunter’s snare, and the hunter is *Māra*.

 If animals are caught in the hunter’s trap, it’s a sorrowful predicament.
 They are caught fast and held waiting for the owner of the